Davarice/ez-ipc/README.md

 And just like that, the Server is listening for Messages.
 However, this simplicity comes at a small cost: The `Server.start()` method calls `asyncio.run()`, which means that no other asynchronous code can be run on this thread.

-If you need the Server to run in the background while you do other things, you will need to use `await asyncio.create_event()` on the `Server.run()` Coroutine.
+If you need the Server to run in the background while you do other things, you will need to add the `Server.run()` Coroutine to an Event Loop.
 This means you must manage your own Event Loop, which cuts down slightly on the EZ in EZ-IPC.

 The Client instance is *somewhat* more complex, as it typically is not the party that gets to wait around.
 I think I have made it elegant enough, but in addition to defining Coroutines for what to send, if any Message you send is a Request, you must be prepared to deal with the Response.

-This requires you to define a second Coroutine, and then (inside your first Coroutine) read the Message UUID assigned to the Requests you send, and hook those UUIDs to your second Coroutine, the Response handler.
-If this is not clear, refer to the test method in `__init__.py` for an example.
+This requires you to either:
+1. Save the Future object returned by `Remote.request()`, and `await` it later.
+This will allow the same Coroutine to be "paused" until it has a Response.
+2. Define a second Function, and then (inside your first Coroutine) pass the Function into the `Remote.request()` Coroutine as a third argument, after the Method and Parameters.
+It will be called when a Response is received, with the Future from the Request passed as the first argument.
+The `partial()` function from `functools` can be used to pass in more arguments.